This $30 Amazon Kitchen Find Is the Secret to Smooth, Spreadable Butter

-The butter crock, also known as a butter bell or butter keeper, is a two-piece contraption that keeps butter fresh on the counter for up to 30 days.
+A butter crock is basically the best thing to ever happen to butter.
+Also known as a butter bell or butter keeper, the butter crock is a two-piece contraption that keeps butter fresh on the counter for up to 30 days.
 The butter goes in the “bell,” which you place in the water-filled crock.
 This device keeps butter smooth and spreadable for whenever you need it.

 To begin, soften a stick of butter on the counter.
-Use these tips to soften butter quickly.
-It needs to be soft in order to mold it into the bell.
-Once that’s done, add water to the crock.
-Not much, just enough to line up with the butter so it’s airtight.
-Then, place the bell, upside down, inside the crock, where it will be waiting until dinnertime when you need to smear some on homemade, hot-from-the-oven rolls.
+This step is important as the butter needs to be soft in order to mold it into the bell.
+Once that’s done, add 1/3 cup of water to the base of the crock to keep it airtight.

-Unfortunately, there are a few downsides to the butter crock.
-First, it’s more high maintenance than a butter dish because you have to change the water every few days.
+Though the benefits of keeping butter in a crock are superior to storing it in a dish, keep these tips in mind.
+First, remember to change the water every few days.
 It’s super easy, but one extra step you have to take.
 Second, a really hot summer day might cause the butter to melt or simply fall into the water.
 So, it’s best to keep it in the fridge on a scorching day.

 Pro tip: For the most flavorful butter, fill your crock with salted butter.
 (Here’s what you should know about salted vs. unsalted butter.)